adamaltmejd/open-science-workshop/README.md

-# open-science-workshop
+# Adam Altmejd's slides

-Learning materials to make your research more open and reproducibile.
+Slides use [Reveal.js](reveal.js) and are available online at <https://adamaltmejd.se/slides>.